webplatform/docs/css/properties/clear/index.md

 }}
 }}
 {{Notes_Section
-|Notes=The '''clear''' property applies to both floating and non-floating elements.
+|Notes=The '''clear''' property applies to both [[css/properties/float|floating]] and non-floating elements.

-When applied to non-floating blocks, it moves the border edge of the element down until it is below the margin edge of all relevant floats.
+When applied to non-floating blocks, it moves the [[css/properties/border|border]] edge of the element down until it is below the margin edge of all relevant floats.
 This movement (when it happens) causes margin collapsing not to occur.

 When applied to floating elements, it moves the margin edge of the element below the margin edge of all relevant floats.
 This affects the position of later floats, since later floats cannot be positioned higher than earlier ones.